andrewblance/website-generator/content/post/05-ca65/index.md

 4) give it a nice name, make sure it has the extension ```.do``` and save it in a sensible place.

 We are now ready to play with our emulator!
+Throughout this, we might see that AppleWin will not want to open our file, or Ciderpress will open the disks as read only.
+This may be caused by the other program currently being open and trying to read the disk.
+To solve this just close AppleWin when trying to use Ciderpress, and vice versa, if you are having problems.

 ## AppleWin